Skip to main content

 Eligibility

-Open to architectural practices working on education projects in the UK and Ireland.
-Submissions should focus on projects completed between 01/07/2023 and 31/01/2025.
+Open to architectural practices working on education projects in England.
+Submissions should focus on projects where practical completion was achieved between 01/07/2024 and 31/01/2026.

 Judging Criteria